Hands down… Thanksgiving is my favorite holiday. I like it even more than Christmas.

 Now I watch from the kitchen TV while Ed and I get food prepared.
 My daughters help when the commercials come on.

-In the afternoon the day is all about football and this year we are excited because the Philadelphia Eagles will be playing.
+In the afternoon, the day is all about football.
 We bake brie with Pillsbury Crescent Rolls and gobble it up while we watch.

 These are the stories that create the “remember-whens” that are what the holidays spent with family are all about.
 At the time it may seem like a disaster, but depending on what it is, it may even become a new tradition that will be carried on for years to come.